 I frequently see requests and conversation about running scenes locally.
 I figured I would share this trick even though it may seem obvious.
 Using the Edge environment, and virtual devices, you can setup a virtual switch or virtual momentary button that triggers an automation.
 That automation can be setup in the same way you would have setup the scene.
 If all of the devices being controlled are local, then your “scene” automation will run locally as well.
 Instead of using scenes, you just use these virtual devices.
 This can also give a scene an on/off state if desired.
-They are also compatible with voice control. @TAustin has a great driver for virtual devices:
+They are also compatible with voice control.
+Here is a link to a virtual device driver that has these switch and buttons:

 @TAustin I may use your driver as inspiration for a dedicated “Scene Control Driver” that somehow brings in a bunch of icons and just creates virtual buttons.
 This would also allow scenes to be associated with rooms, which I think makes them a little stronger than the current scenes for some setups.